-DCWW provides water and sewerage services to some 3 million customers in much of Wales and small parts of Cheshire and Herefordshire in England.
+Welsh Water provides water and sewerage services to some 3 million customers in much of Wales and small parts of Cheshire and Herefordshire in England.
 It also has over 100,000 business customers, and in total delivers more than 850 million litres of drinking water every day.
 This can increase by up to 20 per cent during a hot summer.
-Most of the water DCWW abstracts is supplied from impounding reservoirs, although significant volumes are abstracted from lowland river sources such as those on the Rivers Wye and Usk in South East Wales, the River Towy in South West Wales and the River Dee in North Wales.
-Groundwater accounts for less than 5 per cent of water supplies by DCWW but at a local level, may be the whole supply.
+Most of the water Welsh Water abstracts is supplied from impounding reservoirs although significant volumes are abstracted from lowland river sources such as those on the Rivers Wye and Usk in South East Wales, the River Towy in South West Wales and the River Dee in North Wales.
+Groundwater accounts for less than 5 per cent of water supplies by Welsh Water but at a local level, may be the whole supply.

-In previous WRMPs, DCWW identified and implemented significant asset investment to manage the implementation of the Water Framework Directive (WFD) and Habitats Directive through abstraction licence changes.
+In previous WRMPs, Welsh Water identified and implemented significant asset investment to manage the implementation of the Water Framework Directive and Habitats Directives through abstraction licence changes.
 Demand management and leakage reduction by at least 15% during AMP7 was also mandated by regulatory expectation.

-DCWW's supply demand balances (SDB) have been generated for each of the company's 23 water resource zones (WRZs).
-This has identified that three zones would not be resilient under the most likely planning scenario within the 25-year period to 2050.
-The zones with an identified shortfall are South East Wales Conjunctive Use System (SEWCUS), Tywi Gower and Lleyn Harlech-Barmouth.
+Welsh Water's supply demand balances (SDB) have been generated for each of the 23 water resource zones.
+This identified that three zones would not be resilient under the preferred planning scenario (1 in 200 year level of drought resilience for emergency measures, tested against a medium emission climate change scenario) within the 25-year period to 2050.
+The zones with an identified shortfall are SEWCUS, the Tywi Gower, Mid-South Ceredigion (which has a forecast deficit under more extreme scenarios), and Clwyd Coastal.
+To resolve these issues, Welsh Water's draft WRMP24 proposes: